-The Garden School Foundation is looking for interns to join us from January 9th through June 21st for the Spring term at the 24th St Elementary School in West Adams, Los Angeles.
-Interns will work closely with our gardening and cooking teaching staff, helping supervise students and deliver the lessons.
+The Garden School Foundation is looking for interns to join us from August 13th through December 14th for the Fall term at the 24th St Elementary School in West Adams, Los Angeles.
+Interns will work closely with our gardening and cooking instructors, helping supervise students and deliver the lessons.

 As a Garden School Foundation intern you will have the chance to:

 - Learn about organic gardening in an urban setting

 - Assist in teaching students and parents about preparing healthy, organic, delicious food

 - Create and implement a project of your choosing in the garden or for the organization

 - Meet and work with leaders in the Southern California urban agriculture and garden-based education movement

 - Assisting in the care of our 3/4 acre vegetable garden, 1/4 acre native garden and 1/8 acre reading garden